CFA® Exam Registration in 2020:

 The decision about entering the CFA Program can be a long-lasting process.
 You may know you’d like to take your CFA exam one day but you may need some time before you actually register for an exam.
 Besides, life often verifies our hopes and postpones our plans.

-But even if you do not register for the nearest CFA exam, it’s worth registering at a CFA learning portal like Soleadea the moment you set CFA exam as your future goal.
+But even if you do not register for the nearest CFA exam, it’s worth registering at a learning portal like Soleadea the moment you set CFA exam as your future goal.
 Why?
-Because a decision about CFA enrollment is a serious one and you could surely use some help while getting there.
+Because a decision about CFA Program enrollment is a serious one and you could surely use some help while getting there.
 And even more if you actually register for June 2020 or December 2020 exam.

-My 1st CFA Registration: Steps to Follow
+My 1st Registration: Steps to Follow

 1. register with CFA Institute

-apply for the CFA scholarship if you’re eligible
+apply for the scholarship if you’re eligible

-2. register for your CFA level 1 exam:
+2. register for your level 1 CFA exam:

 wait for your scholarship if you apply